-While Massport cannot eliminate noise at its source, the effects have been neutralized through one of the most extensive soundproofing programs in the country.
-Massport’s Residential Sound Insulation Program to date has soundproofed 11,000 dwelling units, including 5,500 homes and 36 schools.
-Since the program began, Massport has spent $170 million to soundproof dwellings and schools.
+While Massport cannot eliminate noise at its source, the effects have been reduced through one of the most extensive sound insulation programs in the country.
+Massport’s Residential Sound Insulation Program to date has treated 11,000 dwelling units, including 5,500 homes and 36 schools.
+Since the program began, Massport has spent $170 million to sound insulate dwellings and schools.

 As part of the program, Massport provides architects, contractors, acoustical specialists, as well as all materials and labor needed to complete the project.
 Selective treatment-related acoustical tests are performed before and after the work, to make sure the job is done correctly.

 Structural repairs to a dwelling, or routine maintenance and rehabilitation unconnected with noise reduction, are not part of the program; however, typical acoustical treatments involving weatherization, window and door upgrades provide the benefit of energy savings as well.

 Window treatments to reduce noise can range from simple weather-stripping to full window replacements.
 Loose-fitting doors might also be corrected with the addition of storm doors and weather-stripping, or replaced with tighter, solid core doors.

 In addition to improvements throughout a residence, homeowners can opt to have Massport conduct extensive improvements to a single room.
 Extra sound insulation, including acoustically treated exterior walls and ceilings, are then added to this room of preference.

 With double wall and ceiling treatments, replacement windows and doors, acoustical caulking and weather stripping, effective soundproofing can reduce perceived noise by as much as 50 percent throughout a house, or by as much as 80 percent in a specially designated room.